 Part 8 – General Provisions

-WAC 173-340-810 Worker safety and health.
+WAC 173-340-810 Worker health and safety.

 (1) General provisions.
-Requirements under the Occupational Safety and Health Act of 1970, (29 U.S.C.
+Requirements under the Occupational Safety and Health Act of 1970, as amended (29 U.S.C.
 Sec.
 651 et seq.) and the Washington Industrial Safety and Health Act (chapter 49.17 RCW), and regulations promulgated pursuant thereto shall be applicable to remedial actions taken under this chapter.
 These requirements are subject to enforcement by the designated federal and state agencies.
 All governmental agencies and private employers are directly responsible for the safety and health of their own employees and compliance with those requirements.
 Actions taken by the department under this chapter do not constitute an exercise of statutory authority within the meaning of section (4)(b)(1) of the Occupational Safety and Health Act.

-(2) Safety and health plan.
-Persons responsible for undertaking remedial actions under this chapter shall prepare a health and safety plan when required by chapter 296-62 WAC.
+(2) Health and safety plan.
+Persons responsible for undertaking remedial actions under this chapter shall prepare a health and safety plan when required by chapter 296-843 WAC.
 Plans prepared under an order or decree shall be submitted for the department's review and comment.
-The safety and health plan must be consistent with chapter 49.17 RCW and regulations adopted under that authority.
+The health and safety plan must be consistent with chapter 49.17 RCW and regulations adopted under that authority.

 WAC 173-340-815 Cultural resource protection.

 (1) Purpose.
-This section specifies requirements that are intended to avoid, minimize, or mitigate adverse effects from remedial actions on archeological and historic archaeological sites, historic buildings and structures, traditional cultural places, sacred sites, and other cultural resources.
+This section specifies requirements that are intended to avoid, minimize, or mitigate adverse effects from remedial actions on archaeological and historic archaeological sites, historic buildings and structures, traditional cultural places, sacred sites, and other cultural resources.

 (2) Applicable laws.
 Remedial actions must comply with applicable state and federal laws regarding cultural resource protection, including: